JassK0/BlackJack-Analytics/README.md

 ### 🎯 Summary

 BlackJack-Analytics removes the mythology from blackjack strategy and replaces it with data.
-It does not tell you what “feels smart” — it tells you what **is** smart over hundreds or thousands of sessions.
+It does not tell you what “feels smart” , rather, it tells you what **is** smart over hundreds or thousands of sessions.

 If you want real blackjack insights backed by math instead of gambling folklore, this project gives you the tools.